WrongGitUsername/gns3-copilot/chainlit.md

 - **Session Control**: Use the stop button to cancel long-running operations
 - **Support**: Open issues on GitHub for assistance

+## 📊 Process Analyzer Integration

+The Chainlit interface seamlessly integrates with the Process Analyzer module to provide comprehensive session documentation:

+### Automatic Report Generation
+- **Real-time Capture**: Every command execution is automatically documented
+- **Technical Reports**: Detailed analysis reports are shared directly in the chat after each execution
+- **Session History**: Complete record of all interactions maintained in the `process_docs/` directory
+- **Error Documentation**: Automatic capture and analysis of any errors or interruptions

+### Report Features
+- **Step-by-Step Documentation**: Complete ReAct execution cycles with timing information
+- **Tool Usage Statistics**: Performance metrics and usage patterns
+- **Error Recovery**: Documentation of interruption handling and recovery actions
+- **Session Metadata**: Timestamps, user input, and execution duration

+### Accessing Reports
+- **In Chat**: Technical reports automatically appear as downloadable files after each command
+- **File System**: All reports are saved to `process_docs/` with timestamp-based naming
+- **Historical Analysis**: Complete session history available for review and learning

 ## 🎉 Ready to Automate?

 Start by typing a network command in the chat below!
 The AI assistant will guide you through the process and show you exactly what it's doing every step of the way.